mturley/miq_mac_dev/nginx-remote-debugging.md

     nginx -s stop
     ```

+    If you make changes to the nginx config files while it is running (e.g. to switch appliances), you can reload them:

+    ```
+    nginx -s reload
+    ```

 3. Start webpack-dev-server as you normally would, either with the `manageiq-ui-classic/bin/webpack-dev-server` script, or directly with:
     ```
     cd manageiq/plugins/manageiq-ui-classic